-- contributing to project management practices such as highlight reporting and risk management
+- highlight reporting and risk management

-- supporting and contributing to the provision of important project milestones
+- helping to meet important project milestones

-- building and maintaining relationships with a diverse stakeholder community
+- building good relationships with stakeholders

-- producing and updating existing project control guidance
+- producing and updating project control guidance

 What you’ll learn

-You’ll take the Level 4 associate project manager apprenticeship standard.
+You’ll take the Level 4 Associate Project Manager Apprenticeship Standard.

 Where you’ll work